bella-jy/mmEMP/README.md

   ```
   This file models dynamic feature points, corresponding to Module 1 in the paper.
 After running, place doppler_reshape_256_64_192 and the resulting label, respectively, under the paths `data/your_dataset/data` and `data/your_dataset/label`.
 E.g. `data/GTVINS2/data` and `data/GTVINS2/label`.
 ### 3. Point cloud generation
-* Train a point cloud enhancement network by
+* Train the point cloud enhancement model by
   ```
   python main.py train
   ```